Moka-Reads/QuickFetch/README.md

   - [X] `BytesStream` for storing the response in a stream of bytes
 - [X] Enable basic support for encryption and decryption of the response data using the `Entry` as the key.
 - [X] Provide `Config` and `Package` as a minimal package
-- [X] Provide `GithubPackage` to handle packages that can be downloaded from Github Releases
+- [X] Provide way to handle packages that can be downloaded from Github Releases
   - This is done using the `Package::github_release` method